zogzog/cubicweb/doc/book/en/devrepo/entityclasses/load-sort.rst

 In you want something else (such as sorting on the result of a registered procedure), here is the prototype of those methods:

-.. autofunction:: cubicweb.entity.Entity.cw_fetch_order
+.. automethod:: cubicweb.entity.Entity.cw_fetch_order

-.. autofunction:: cubicweb.entity.Entity.cw_fetch_unrelated_order
+.. automethod:: cubicweb.entity.Entity.cw_fetch_unrelated_order